-Attorneys Anthony Marré and Brian B. Kilpatrick have once again been selected to the 2018 Texas Rising Stars list.
+Attorneys Anthony Marré, Leann Karim and Brian B. Kilpatrick of Wilson Cribbs + Goren, PC, one of the largest boutique real estate law firms in Texas, have been selected to the 2018 Texas Rising Stars list.
 Each year, no more than 2.5 percent of the lawyers in the state are selected by the research team at Super Lawyers to receive this honor.
 Read more...

 Article by Reid Wilson on Vested Rights publishes in REDNews